Get

 If a cat does not eat for a few consecutive days, the cat is at risk of a life-threatening condition called hepatic lipidosis, also known as fatty liver syndrome.
 Rapidly changing the diet may lead to your cat not eating, so it’s important to do this gradually, which we will discuss later.
 In addition, calories should not be immediately drastically reduced.

-Before changing your cat’s regular diet, your vet may conduct a few tests.
-Your veterinarian may suggest a cat food high in fiber, low in fat, high in protein, or low in carbohydrates.
+Before changing your cat’s regular diet, a vet may recommend a few tests.
+The veterinarian may suggest a cat food high in fiber, low in fat, high in protein, or low in carbohydrates.

 2. Aim for Slow Weight Loss